Glynis Ridley’s novel The Discovery of Jeanne Baret is A Story of Science, the High Seas, and the First Woman to Circumnavigate the Globe

 In this book Ridley presents for the reader what she believes took place in the life of this remarkable woman.
 Ridley refers to historical artifacts to support her position when available, but she does not let their absence stop her from telling a complete story of Baret’s life and of the lives of those she interacted with.
 Where there is little to no documented evidence she bridges the gap with deductive reasoning.
 At times she puts herself in the position of Jeanne and conveys her likely actions, thoughts and motivations.

-It is Glynis Ridley’s conversation style that makes The Discovery of Jeanne Baret a compelling and fascinating read.
+It is Glynis Ridley’s conversational style that makes The Discovery of Jeanne Baret such compelling reading.

-While I thoroughly enjoyed following the historian/researchers logic with full knowledge that some of what was presented as though it were fact was educated speculation verging on historical fiction, I do note some other reviewers considered this a weakness.
+I thoroughly enjoyed following the historian/researchers logic with full knowledge that some of what was presented as though it were fact was educated speculation verging on historical fiction.
+I do note however that some other reviewers considered this a weakness.

 What cannot be questioned is Ridley’s ability to set an evocative scene.